engRana404/Mars-Search-Robot/README.md

 ## Data Analysis
-Included in the IPython notebook called `NoteBook.ipynb` are the functions from the lesson for performing the various steps of this project.
+Included in the IPython notebook called <code>[NoteBook.ipynb](https://github.com/engRana404/Mars-Search-Robot/blob/main/NoteBook.ipynb)</code> are the functions from the lesson for performing the various steps of this project.

 ## Navigating Autonomously
 The file called `drive_rover.py` is what you will use to navigate the environment in autonomous mode.
 This script calls functions from within `perception.py` and `decision.py`.
 The functions defined in the IPython notebook are all included in`perception.py` and it's your job to fill in the function called `perception_step()` with the appropriate processing steps and update the rover map. `decision.py` includes another function called `decision_step()`, which includes an example of a conditional statement you could use to navigate autonomously.
 Here you should implement other conditionals to make driving decisions based on the rover's state and the results of the `perception_step()` analysis.